 See a need, meet it.
 See a hurt, heal it.

 Outreach Base Nashville started with the kindness of a pastor trying to help his community.
-Seven years ago, Bart Williams, pastor of the Pavilion Church in Madison, began taking his church bus to a local food bank, loading it up, and delivering to a low income housing facility.
-Over the past seven years, he continued to be faithful to help the community even without any volunteers.
+In 2011 Bart Williams, pastor of the Pavilion Church in Madison, began taking his church bus to a local food bank, loading it up, and delivering to a low income housing facility.
+Over the past nine years, he continued to be faithful to help the community even without any volunteers.

 On our weekly food run, we now deliver 14 pallets worth of food and serve 8 low income housing facilities.
 But the best part is, we can do more.
 There is more food that we can deliver and there are more places to deliver.
 We are currently working to obtain our own refrigerated truck and increase our food run to three or four times a week.
 We increased our volunteers from Pastor Bart Williams, to up to 20 volunteers making a difference in our community.